 What if you can't say no?

-We, as web developers, don’t always have the luxury of making the business decisions so there are some recommendations to follow (“the clip” - a video, sound clip, animation):
+As web developers, we don't always have the luxury of making business decisions, so there are a couple of recommendations to follow:

-- Ensure the clip lasts for five seconds or fewer before stopping for good
+- Ensure media lasts for five seconds or fewer before stopping for good.

-- If the clip lasts over five seconds you must provide the user with an option to stop or pause it
+- If media lasts over five seconds, you must provide the user with an option to stop or pause it.